 Types of Abstract

 Abstracts can be generally divided into two types, each distinct by purpose.
 Recognizing the gap in these categories from a researcher's perspective enables the design of an abstract that fits the study's aim and the reader's anticipations.
-Here is what you need to know about the main abstract types as a student.
+Additionally, it gives you extra knowledge on how to avoid common abstract writing mistakes.
+Regardless of the abstract type you are working on, you need to consider general recommendations and writing requirements.
+Once you are done with the basics, consider the available formatting styles.
+APA abstract will differ from MLA text in multiple critical aspects.

 Descriptive Abstract